Best High Schools for Sports in Every State

 Bottom Line: Jesuit High School

 One of those sports was baseball, and the diamond is where Jesuit has had its most success.
-The school has won 24 baseball state championships, 11 more than any other high school in Louisiana.
+The school has won 26 baseball state championships.

-Additionally, Jesuit has participated in American Legion Baseball a number of times and won another eight American League Baseball state championships.
+Additionally, Jesuit has participated in American Legion Baseball a number of times and won several American League Baseball state championships.

 Maine: Waynflete School